 Cereals, cereal drinks, and cereal bars are a fun and convenient way to get your breakfast fix without having to cook or prep your meal.
 They’re instant and readily available.They can also be good sources of fibre, protein, and dairy.
 But be extra careful!
 More often than not, these breakfast items are loaded with sugar or artificial sweeteners.
 You can find an alternative for cereal with the same (or even higher) fibre and protein content without those added sugars.

 You’ve heard this before: protein makes you feel full for longer.
 Toasts and cereals are mainly refined (and heavily processed) carbohydrates.
 Carbs are quickly digested into glucose making your blood sugar levels spike and you end up secreting insulin, that fat storing hormone.
 Once your blood sugar levels drop, your body looks for a way to regulate it, this is why you crave more carbs.
 It’s a frustrating cycle.

 Eating a high protein meal makes you full for longer because protein takes more energy to digest and gives you a feeling of satiety.
 Protein creates peptides that block triggers that stimulate the desire to eat, thus the feeling of “fullness”.

 If your main hurdle is not having enough time to prepare a healthful breakfast in the morning, try something you can prep the night before: protein smoothies are your best bet.
 Throw in a few berries or some fruit slices with some chia seeds into ziplock bags and put them in the freezer.
 In the morning, put all the contents of one bag into a blender with a splash of coconut milk, yogurt, or kefir - add in your favourite protein powder and add in 4 ice cubes.
 Blend, blend, blend, and you’re good to go!
 Easy, tasty, and healthy!

-A delicious blend of Hemp Protein, Pea Protein, Greens and Superfoods.
+A delicious blend of Pea and Brown Rice Protein, Greens and Superfoods.